elastic/apm-agent-php/troubleshooting/CoreDumpCatch/README.md

 ```bash
 ulimit -c unlimited
 ```
-- Edit linux /proc/sys/kernel/core_pattern and put there string like this.
+- Edit linux /proc/sys/kernel/core_pattern and a string in there like this.
 ```bash
 |/path/to/core_dump_catch.sh %p %P %i %s %h %t %E %e
 ```
  Make it temporary or permanent, as appropriate.
-- Edit core_dump_catch.sh script and change `OUTPUT_DIRECTORY` to location where you want to store core data.
+- Edit core_dump_catch.sh script and change `OUTPUT_DIRECTORY` to the location where you want to store core data.

 ## Testing

-To test it, simply open bash and type following code.
-It will crash sleep command and script should store core dump files in `OUTPUT_DIRECTORY` location.
+To test it, simply open bash and type the following code.
+It will crash sleep command and the script should store core dump files in `OUTPUT_DIRECTORY` location.

 ```bash
 sleep 10 &